 Last week I had breakfast with Naomi Simpson, CEO and Founder of Red Balloon and Shark Tank panelist.
 Of course it wasn’t just me, there were probably a thousand people in the room.
 Naomi started speaking from the back of the room and as she walked past me made direct eye contact and I was hooked.
-Naomi has a communication style that made her presentation feel like she was talking straight to me, and only me.
+Naomi has a communication style that makes her presentations feel like she is talking straight to me, and only me.

 And Naomi has a lot to say!
 She talked pretty much unscripted and non-stop for over an hour.
 The room was “pin drop” silent, hanging on her every word.